srikanthdannarapu/docker-kubernetes-google-cloud/README.md

 ******* Course Overview *******

 Architectures are moving towards Microservices and Cloud.
 Docker makes it easy to containerize microservices.
-Kubernetes makes it easy to manage clusters with 1000's of containers running 1000's of microservices.
-Google Kubernetes Engine (GKE) makes it super easy to create Kubernetes Clusters.
+Kubernetes makes it easy to manage srikanth-clusters with 1000's of containers running 1000's of microservices.
+Google Kubernetes Engine (GKE) makes it super easy to create Kubernetes srikanth-clusters.

-How about getting them all together and deploying Spring Boot Microservices to Kubernetes Clusters created on Google Cloud Platform using Google Kubernetes Engine (GKE)?
+How about getting them all together and deploying Spring Boot Microservices to Kubernetes srikanth-clusters created on Google Cloud Platform using Google Kubernetes Engine (GKE)?

 In this handson course, we will use Docker and Kubernetes to deploy a variety of Spring Boot Applications on Google Cloud using Google Kubernetes Engine:
 - REST APIs - Hello World
 - Todo Web Application War
 - CCS and CES Microservices

-You will implement Service Discovery, Centralized Configuration, Distributed Tracing and Load Balancing for Spring Boot Microservices deployed in Kubernetes Clusters.
+You will implement Service Discovery, Centralized Configuration, Distributed Tracing and Load Balancing for Spring Boot Microservices deployed in Kubernetes srikanth-clusters.

 You will learn to use Helm Charts, Istio Service Mesh, Google Stackdriver and Spring Cloud Kubernetes to play with Java Microservices on Kubernetes.

 This course would be a perfect first step as an introduction to Kubernetes.

-You will be using containerizing (using Docker) and deploying a variety of projects to Kubernetes Clusters.
+You will be using containerizing (using Docker) and deploying a variety of projects to Kubernetes srikanth-clusters.
 These projects are created with  Spring Boot (REST API Framework), Spring (Dependency Management), Spring Security (Authentication and Authorization - Basic and JWT), BootStrap (Styling Pages), Maven (dependencies management), Eclipse (Java IDE) and Tomcat Embedded Web Server.
 We will help you set up each one of these.